Orania is a town in South Africa, founded by Afrikaners in 1991.

-Orania is an Afrikaner-only town in South Africa and is located along the Orange River in Northern Cape province.
-(Check out the town’s website.)
+It is located along the Orange River in the Karoo region of the Northern Cape province.

 The goal of Orania’s founders is the preservation of Afrikaner cultural heritage, and “selfwerksaamheid” (which is Afrikaans for “self reliance”).
 All jobs, from management to manual labour, are done by Afrikaners; non-Afrikaners are not allowed to live or work there.